 2.1 Extracting Data from a Database

 A Relational Database Management System (RDBMS) handles the way data in a database is stored, maintained, and retrieved.
 In the case of Cerner Millennium, Oracle SQL is the RDBMS.
-With that being said, you will likely never have to write true SQL (although CCL and SQL are astonishingly similar).
+With that said, you will likely never have to write true SQL (although CCL and SQL are astonishingly similar).

 All Cerner Millennium applications use CCL to select from, insert into, update into, and delete data from the Millennium database.
 Any time you are looking at information in a front-end Millennium solution (e.g. PowerChart, PHA Med Manager, or Order Result Viewer), CCL was used to initially write that information to the database and used to display what you are seeing in the application.